Verified Expert in Engineering

 - Converted the FFR from the DSP-based version to a full software version accessing an FPGA instead of the DSP.
 This was with Visual C v6.

 - Fixed the library setup so we could use ONE set of flags to compile the entire environment (about 40 projects).
 This helped streamline the testing processes.

-- Made the IVUS output work on an embedded device (it uses a processor similar to a smartphone computer) using assembly language because the OpenGL driver was not able to do it fast enough.
+- Made the IVUS output work on an embedded device (it uses a processor similar to a smartphone computer) using assembly language because the OpenGL driver could not do it fast enough.
 I used the Intel SIMD 4.2 instruction set to reach the goal.

 - Implemented an on-screen keyboard with support for all existing keyboards (as defined in Microsoft Windows.)
-To the users, it looked like you were receiving key events as if you were using an external keyboard making it very easy to use with existing widgets.
+To the users, it looked like they were receiving key events as if they were using an external keyboard, making it very easy to use.

 - Ported the system from Windows 98 to Windows 7.
-Rewrote the installer completely, switching the database from MS SQL to MySQL.
+Rewrote the installer completely, switching the database from Microsoft SQL Server to MySQL.